IBM/docker101/lab1.md

 ead80a0db505        mongo               "docker-entrypoint..."
 3 minutes ago       Up 3 minutes        0.0.0.0:8081->27017/tcp   mongo
 af549dccd5cf        ubuntu              "top"                    8 minutes ago       Up 8 minutes                                  priceless_kepler
 ```
-Then run `docker container stop [container id]` for each container in the list.
+2. Next,  run `docker container stop [container id]` for each container in the list.
+You can also use the names of the containers that you specified before.
 ```sh
 $ docker container stop d67 ead af5
 d67